read these before you send me an email, post a question on my Yahoo

 charging a testing fee shows that both the owner and the optician are

-backlog of work - I do - and time spent testing is time not spent
+backlog of work - we do - and time spent testing is time not spent

-polishing.
-In my opinion, you get what you pay for.
+-In our opinion, you truly do get what you pay for.

 provide test numbers for a mirror?

--For telescope mirrors made by me to my highest standards, I
+-For telescope mirrors made by us to our highest standards, we

 guarantee performance to 50 power per inch of aperture on nights when